23ThomasStreet/Monopoly-in-R/README.md

 **Included in this version:**
-* One simulated player
+* --..-- Ver.1
-* Implemented board and player graphics
+* Funcional house and hotel buy-function
-* Rules for player movement
+* More generic functions and game loop
-* Semi-functional jail
+* Argument support for main game loop function.
+Current arguments are: simulation speed, player_A colour, number of times to loop
-* Functional $200 GO!
+* More readable code through spliting game loop into functions and Quarto code chunks
-* Semi-funcional house and hotel buy-function
+* Descriptive statistics simulation output
-* Functional real-time simulation statistics
+* Left hand side space for real time stats, such as round count